PSL398H - Research Excursion Program

-Dr. Wittnich will explore the prey species (such as herring, halibut, cod, mackerel, squid & octopus to name a few) consumed by both humans and apex marine animal predators (seals, cetaceans, sharks) found in this region.
-The focus for this REP in 2016 is on the growth and development correlated with age in 4 key organ systems and heavy metal concentrations in prey species consumed by both humans and apex predators of the region.
-The species that will form the basis for the work during this course, are easily available as they are routinely caught by local fishers and readily available for this course from numerous (5 - 7) processing plants and local fishers along St Mary's Bay that Dr. Wittnich works with each summer.
+This proposed REP forms a specific portion of the continued progress in the program grant area, where in the summer of 2018, with the full participation of the students enrolled in PSL398REP, Dr. Wittnich will explore the prey species which will become more relied on commercially (such as hake, halibut, herring - commercially caught not stranded, flounder) consumed by both humans and apex marine animal predators (seals, cetaceans, sharks) found in this region.
+The focus for this REP in 2018 will return to the growth and development correlated with age in key organ systems and heavy metal concentrations in prey species that will be consumed more by both humans and apex predators of the region.
+The species that will form the basis for the work during this course, are easily available as they are routinely caught by local fishers often as bycatch and readily available for this course from numerous (5 -7) processing plants and local fishers along St Mary's Bay that Dr. Wittnich works with each summer.

 During this field excursion, under Dr. Wittnich's guidance and supervision, the students will do the following: